How To Clean a Boat Hull In The WaterGuides

 This is a proper machine that really will dig into the tough areas.
 I was concerned that the brush system would wear out fast with removing barnacles but it's stood the test of time.

-This is an expensive option but if you're hands on and don't mind spending to get the job done properly, this is the option for you.
+This is an expensive option but if you're hands on and don't mind spending to get the job done properly, this is an option for you.

 This option is best for people who clean the hull regularly.
 Powered with a 21AH Battery pack, you can clean as far as 22 feet dept (recommended) and 36 feet maximum,